SuperOfficeDocs/superoffice-docs/docs/en/database/tables/associatehistory.md

 title: AssociateHistory table
 description: Historical information about associates that have been deleted.
 Most references are NOT declared as foreign keys; this is a historical table that should not be updated when further changes occur in the database so.generated: true
-keywords:
-  - "database"
-  - "AssociateHistory"
-so.date: 01.23.2023
-so.topic: reference
+keywords: database table AssociateHistory so.topic: reference so.envir: onsite, online
-so.envir:
-  - "onsite"
-  - "online"
 ---

-# AssociateHistory Table (507)
+# AssociateHistory Table (517)

 Historical information about associates that have been deleted.
 Most references are NOT declared as foreign keys; this is a historical table that should not be updated when further changes occur in the database